WixAiDevPartner-org/-Ai-Social-Ninja-Labs-text_prompt_video_app/README.md

 # Introduction

-LTX-Video is the first DiT-based video generation model that can generate high-quality videos in *real-time*.
+Ai Social Ninja Labs is the first DiT-based video generation model that can generate high-quality videos in *real-time*.
 It can generate 24 FPS videos at 768x512 resolution, faster than it takes to watch them.
 The model is trained on a large-scale dataset of diverse videos and can generate high-resolution videos with realistic and diverse content.